semrush/intergalactic/website/docs/components/tooltip/tooltip-code.md

 As previously mentioned, the tooltip is a styled version of [popper](/utils/popper/popper) and operates similarly.

-`Tooltip` contains `Hint` and `InformationDescriptionTooltips.
+`Tooltip` contains `Hint` and `DescriptionTooltip`.
 By using correct component, you will enhance end interface accessibility.

 1. Use `Hint` if the trigger lacks a visible name.
 Content should be brief and non-interactive.
 2. Use `Tooltip` when the trigger has a visible name and the content consists of a single text sentence.
 It may also include interactive elements.
 3. Use `DescriptionTooltip` when the trigger has a visible name and the content provides a significant amount of additional information.
 It may contain numerous interactive elements.

-Alongside `Tooltip` there are `Hint` and `InformationDropdown` components exported.
-By using correct component, you will enhance end interface accessibility.

-1. Use `Hint` when content in popper is short and not interactive.
-2. Use `Tooltip` when content contains any interactive elements but text length is not long.
-3. Use `InformationDropdown` when content is long or contains a lot of interactive elements.

 ::: sandbox